*Updated 2025

 Hamilton has been fortunate to receive unlimited accolades and great reviews, but let’s not forget the less heard voice.
 Not everyone wants to pay a fortune to see the musical and those who do are not always impressed with the score, scenery, or have patience to sit through a 2 hour and 45 minute history lesson.
 And that’s okay.
 You don’t have to love a play just because lots of other people do.
 Let’s also not forget that the musical is a fast-talking one, which means that some viewers, especially those for whom English is not their first language, might have a problems following the show’s most known trait.
 So, while it’s totally fine not to be a Hamilton fan, keep in mind that this show, like opera, might be more enjoyable if you know the story and music before seeing it for the first time.

-The Bottom Line: It seems as though everyone wants to see Hamilton, but is the musical worth the hype, or is it overrated?
+The Bottom Line: Over its 10 years, it seems as though everyone has been a fan of Hamilton, but has the musical truly deserved the hype?
 What do you think?